csswizardry/csswizardry.github.com/_posts/2016-08-30-refactoring-css-the-three-i-s.md

 top of a reset that will be removed in six months time.

-**Build the new/refactored version of your feature in complete isolation so that you know it is well encapsulated, and it’s making use of any legacy.**
+**Build the new/refactored version of your feature in complete isolation so that you know it is well encapsulated, and it’s not making use of any legacy.**

 ## Implement